thomasabishop/eolas/Hardware/Logic_Gates/Logic_gates.md

 ---
 tags:
-  - Theory_of_Computation
 - Logic
 - Electronics
+- Hardware
-  - binary
+- logic-gates
 ---

 # Logic gates

-Logic gates are the basic building blocks of digital computing. **A logic gate is an electrical circuit that has one or more than one input and only one output.** The input controls the output and is isomorphic with [Boolean connectives](../../Logic/Truth-functional_connectives.md) defined in terms of [truth-tables](../../Logic/Truth-tables.md).
+Logic gates are the basic building blocks of digital computing. **A logic gate is an electrical circuit that has one or more than one input and only one output.** The input controls the output and the logic is isomorphic with [Boolean connectives](../../Logic/Truth-functional_connectives.md) defined in terms of [truth-tables](../../Logic/Truth-tables.md).

 ### Truth tables

 Truth-tables present the conditions under which logical propositions are true or false.
-To take the `AND` operator: `AND` evaluates to `true` if both of its constituent expressions are `true` and `false` in any other circumstances (e.g. if one proposition is `true` and the other `false` (or vice versa) and if both propositions are `false` ).
+To take the `AND` operator: `AND` evaluates to `true` if both of its constituent expressions are `true`, and `false` in any other circumstances (e.g. if one proposition is `true` and the other `false` (or vice versa) and if both propositions are `false` ).

 This is most clearly expressed in the following truth table: